 A term with multiple meanings

-In summary, “independent living” may sometimes imply an active and independent lifestyle, free of the need for assistance with daily needs.
+In summary, “independent senior living” may sometimes imply an active and independent lifestyle, free of the need for assistance with daily needs.
 In other cases, it may mean that a frailer senior living resident is receiving the support services necessary to help them remain as independent as possible, for as long as possible.